Skip to main content

 Negative market conditions can put our near-term financial goals in jeopardy and can, therefore, make us feel like we have to do something.
 However, doing something drastic – especially during times of heightened emotional stress related to job security or personal safety – can have negative long-term financial consequences.

-Rather than trying to time the market, here are some other small things we can do during this time to make sure we stay on track with our near- and long-term financial goals.
+Rather than trying to time the market, there are other small things we can do during this time to make sure we stay on track with our near- and long-term financial goals.

 Most advisors urge clients to keep some level of liquidity to protect them from the unpredictability of life, with many suggesting having enough cash on hand to meet 3 – 6 months of living expenses.
 If you feel like you are short on cash reserves, now is the time to beef up your cash cushion.
 Having appropriate cash reserves should alleviate the need for you to sell investments during an inopportune time.